What's this comic about?

 Why does the archive jump between black & white comics and color comic?

 When Precocious was first launched, I wanted to test my limits to see what I could pull off on a daily basis.
 My intention was to run a newspaper-style black and white strip, but I wanted to give coloring a shot for fun.
 I didn't have fun coloring then, so I went back to black and white.
 Later, guest colorists took up the task here and there.
+(Bless them!)
 Finally, I gave in to the pressure and resumed coloring the strips again myself.
 (I'm much better and faster at it now, thanks to practice.)

 What are your influences?